 First off, take care of outside structures such as children’s play places, tree houses, tables, sheds, decks, fences, etc..
 Fix up any loose, unsafe ends to prepare it to endure a long winter.
 This will also make spring cleaning much easier because you won’t have to do so much work!
 We recommend looking into weather-proof coatings for everything.
 These coatings prevent water from seeping into the material and weakening it.
 If you want your outdoor structures to last the winter, an all-weather coating is important (and also fairly inexpensive when you compare it with the price of having to replace everything).

 Finally, if you had plans this summer to do some landscaping, get it done now!
 Trust us.
 It will be so worth it come snowfall.
+Also consider adding garden picks around beds to prevent you from shoveling your garden away, do one final mowing of the lawn, and cut back your shrubs and trees.

 Your Real Estate Professional,